tower1ight/World/0.Sessions and Planning/C.04/C.04 Planning and outline.md

  - **Ritual to the hags**

  ### Sanctuaries
  Often Sanctuaries take the form of a temples around specific [[mycelium|nodes]] kept by the [[The Entangled|Seers]].
 Most will contain a seer bent and contorted around the node at all times, many important nodes will have one or more seers who have chosen to embed themselves into the [[mycelium]].
-The design of individual temples can vary but most have some form of material documentation of [[Xylaan (entity)]] and its worship or history.
+The design of individual temples can vary but most have some form of material documentation of [[Xylaan]] and its worship or history.

  - Bountiful Seer:
-	 - Tapestries depicting the on the fey and the birth of [[Xylaan (entity)]] are strewn throughout the temple
+	 - Tapestries depicting the on the fey and the birth of [[Xylaan]] are strewn throughout the temple
 	 -  Molded
  - Stalk Seer
 	 -